-Joseph is CEO-President, and Provost at Pacifica.
+Joseph is CEO-President at Pacifica.
 He is also past President of the International Association for Analytical Psychology; he has served as the U.S. Editor for the Journal of Analytical Psychology and is on the Editorial Boards of the Journal of Analytical Psychology, The Jung Journal: Culture and Psyche, and Israel Annual of Psychoanalytic Theory, Research and Practice.

 Patricia is founder and director of Capacitar International, a projectin multicultural wellness education that focuses on personal and societal healing and transformation.
 For 23 years, Pat has worked with thousands of grassroots and professionals throughout 35 countries in the Americas, Europe, Africa, Asia and the Middle East, utilizing a popular education approach to trauma healing in areas affected by poverty, disasters, and domestic and political violence.

 Marybeth is a nationally-recognized leader in the work to end interpersonal and community-based violence.
 She has worked for over thirty years toward the prevention and intervention of sexual assault, domestic violence, child abuse, and stalking through policy and services.

 Ed Casey is Distinguished Visiting Faculty at Pacifica.
 He is also Distinguished Professor of Philosophy at SUNY, Stony Brook, where he was chairperson of the department for ten years.
 He was the president of the American Philosophical Association (Eastern Division) from 2009-10, and the John Dewey Lecturer at the APA in 2015.